Caleb9/SynologyPhotosUtil/README.md

 # Synology Photos Album List

 List folders containing photos in a Synology Photos album.
+Supports also copying album contents into a Synology Photos folder.

 ## Why?

-This is a simple console app querying Synology Photos API to deduce locations (folder paths) of photos added to a Synology Photos *album*.
+This is a simple console app querying Synology Photos API to deduce locations (folder paths) of photos added to a Synology Photos *album* or copy photos added to an album to a folder..

 I used it while doing some spring cleaning of photos on my Synology DiskStation NAS.
 Maybe someone will find it handy as well.